MidhaTahir/MidhaTahir/README.md

 <br />

 <p align="left">I am a Software Engineer having 3+ years of experience in web development world.
 I love integrating the web with innovative technologies like AI, Web 3.0, 3D Models.
-I love to meet new tech people and speak about the latest technologies in the seminars.  </p>
+I am currently learning about LLMs and bots </p>